arkq/bluez-alsa/doc/org.bluealsa.PCM1.7.rst

 uint16 Delay [readonly]
     Approximate PCM delay in 1/10 of millisecond.

-int16 DelayAdjustment [readonly]
+int16 ClientDelay [readwrite]
+    Positive (or negative) client side delay in 1/10 of millisecond.

-    An adjustment (+/-) included within the reported Delay in 1/10 of millisecond to compensate for devices that do not report accurate delay values.
+    This property shall be set by the client in order to account for the client side delay.
+In case of PCM source it shall be set to a value reported by a playback subsystem to account for playback delay.
+In case of PCM sink it can be used to adjust the Delay property to compensate for devices that do not report accurate delay values.

 boolean SoftVolume [readwrite]
     This property determines whether BlueALSA will make volume control